dybran/Project-24/Project-24.md

 This illustration showcases several aspects of Helm templates:

-- The template employs YAML as its foundation, utilizing the __{{ }}__ mustache syntax to specify dynamic sections.
+- The template employs YAML as its foundation, utilizing the __{{ }}__ syntax to specify dynamic sections.

 - Helm offers a range of variables that are populated during installation.
-For instance, __{{.Release.Name}} __enables you to modify the resource's name dynamically by using the release name.
+For instance, __{{.Release.Name}}__ enables you to modify the resource's name dynamically by using the release name.
 When you install a Helm chart, it generates a release (a Helm concept, distinct from Kubernetes).

 - You have the flexibility to create helper functions in external files.
 The __{{template "name"}}__ invocation yields a secure name for the application based on the Helm chart's name, which can be overridden if necessary.
 Utilizing these helper functions helps minimize redundancy in static values (such as "tooling-app") and reduces the likelihood of typographical errors.